wallarm/sidecar/README.md

 - Bootstrap a new Kubernetes cluster with defined version, as same as remove this one (`make init` and `make clean`)
 - Develop your code local and immediately run it the cluster, as same as run tests in the pod or just shell (`make pod-run`, `make pod-test` and `make pod-sh`)
-- Run integration testing in this local deployment (TODO)
+- Run integration testing in this local deployment (`make integration-test`)
 - Run install, upgrade, diff, template and remove of the helm chart (`make helm-*`)

 ## License